tigase/tigase-http-api/src/main/restructured/Administration/HTTP_Server.rst

 Usage of Jetty HTTP server as HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned before it is possible to use Jetty as HTTP server for improved performance.
+As mentioned before Jetty as HTTP server is used by default.
 Jetty API can be used in one of two forms: Standalone and OSGi.

-Standalone
+Standalone *(default)*
 ~~~~~~~~~~~~~~~

 In this case the Jetty instance is created and configured internally by Tigase HTTP API.
 This allows for the same configuration properties used as for default HTTP server configuration.